IceyMountain/Website-Content-Exporter/README.md

 # Website Content Exporter
-A tool that allows you to export all the content from a website, including its subdomains and pages.
+A tool that allows you to export all the text content from a website, including its subdomains and pages.

 ## Features
 - Recursively fetches and extracts text content from a specified website and its subpages.